Get

 4. Supplement With Lecithin

 Part of the reason behind hair accumulation and hairball aggravation is the oily gunk that gets stuck in between the hairs and in your cat’s stomach mucosa.
 Lecithin works as an emulsifier to help remove this gunk, breaking and passing existing hairballs while preventing new hairball formation.
 Two great sources of lecithin are egg yolks and soybeans.
 Buy in-shell pasteurized eggs and incorporate about half a raw egg yolk into your cat’s daily meals.
-Please consider that this will account for about 27 extra calories, so either try to get that kitty moving or make the necessary dietary adjustments with your vet’s help.
+Please consider that this will account for about 27 extra calories, so either try to get that kitty moving or make the necessary dietary adjustments with a vet’s help.

-If you need to speak with a vet but can’t get to one, head over to PangoVet.
-It’s an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!
+Need veterinary advice but can't get to the clinic?
+Catster recommends PangoVet, our online veterinary service.
+Talk to a vet online and get the answers and advice you need for your cat without having to leave your living room — all at an affordable price!

 5. Check Their Behavior